The 2.3 GHz continuum survey of the GEM project: Large-scale Galactic emission and the GEM project

 Table \ref{Tab1} lists a summary of the main GEM observational campaigns since its first deployment in the Owens Valley desert near Bishop, CA, in 1993.
-In this period, the ground and rim-halo shields were continuously refurbished and upgraded to achieve satisfactory levels of ground rejection up to \fe.
-A new rim-halo was re-designed and installed in 2001, whereas the ground screen has gone through two major upgrades to incorporate a finer mesh along with a more robust support structure (two ground shields have been lost due to unusually gusty and strong wind).
-Another great impediment for radio astronomical surveys is the ever increasing usage of the spectrum by human related activities, which plagues the radio environment with non-negligible levels of radio frequency interference (RFI).
-100\% duty-cycle interferers have aborted GEM operations several times in the past (the \fa\ campaign in 1994, the \fb\ runs in 1995, and follow up observations at \fc\ in 2004).
-In preparation for the GEM polarisation measurements at \fd\ and \fe, we have been conducting site surveys to avoid forseable RFI at these frequencies.
-The recent inclusion of Portugal in the GEM collaboration promises to deliver \fd\ and \fe\ polarisation templates of Stokes $I$, $Q$ and $U$ parameters from both, the Southern and Northern, Hemispheres before the end of the present decade.
+In this period, the ground- and rim-halo shields have been continuously refurbished and upgraded to achieve satisfactory levels of ground rejection up to 10\thinspace{GHz}.
+A new rim-halo was re-designed and installed in 2001, whereas the ground screen has gone through two major upgrades to incorporate a finer mesh along with a more robust support structure (two ground shields have been lost due to unusually gusty and strong winds).
+Another great impediment for radio astronomical surveys is the ever increasing usage of the spectrum by human-related activities, which plagues the radio environment with non-negligible levels of radio-frequency interference (RFI).
+100\% duty-cycle interferers have aborted GEM operations several times in the past (the 408\thinspace{MHz}\ campaign in 1994, the 1465\thinspace{MHz}\ runs in 1995, and follow-up observations at 2.3\thinspace{GHz}\ in 2004).

+Not included in Table \ref{Tab1} are the polarization measurements we have been conducting at 5\thinspace{GHz} since 2006, which have already been used to prepare a preliminary version of our first polarization survey (Ferreira et al.~\cite{Ferreira08}) from the Southern Hemisphere.
+The recent inclusion of Portugal in the GEM collaboration promises to extend our 5\thinspace{GHz}\ and 10\thinspace{GHz}\ polarization templates of Stokes $I$, $Q$ and $U$ parameters to the Northern Hemisphere, which can provide substantial ancilliary data for the Planck satellite mission and other future CMB polarization experiments.
 The GEM-P program will certainly benefit from a carefully chosen site (Fonseca et al.~\cite{Fonseca06}).

-\section{The experiment at 2.3\th{GHz}}
+\section{The experiment at 2.3\thinspace{GHz}}